Fine needle aspiration of the thyroid

 Toggle: English / Spanish

-A fine needle aspiration of the thyroid gland is a procedure to remove thyroid cells for examination.
-The thyroid is located in the neck in front of the trachea (windpipe).
+Fine needle aspiration of the thyroid gland is a procedure to remove thyroid cells for examination.
+The thyroid gland is a butterfly-shaped gland located inside the front of the lower neck.

 Thyroid nodule fine needle aspirate biopsy; Biopsy - thyroid - skinny-needle; Skinny-needle thyroid biopsy